Mobile Retargeting: Must-Knows for Advertisers & App Marketers

 Do you want to raise brand awareness?
 Well, in this case, you should focus on emphasizing your brand, get the people to know about it, spark their interest to visit your app or website and keep it fresh in their minds.

 If your primary goal is to get conversions, in contrast, your main audience is people who already know about your services.
-This requires different strategy, so your campaign can get more targeted.
+This requires a different strategy, so your campaign can get more targeted.
 At this stage you might want to include links to specific services, suggest a free trial or highlight the products a person was interested in.

 Those details are important, so setting up your goals is a key element of defining your approach to mobile retargeting.